Lab Top – 7 Questions for Women in Tech: Noa Goldman

 A couple of years back, in January 2018, we marked the 20th anniversary of SAP Labs in Israel.
 This was a very emotional and unique event, of which I was proud to be one of the main orchestrators.
 Following months of detailed brainstorming, planning and dreaming by myself and the comms team, we successfully brought together in one exciting evening all Lab Israel employees, hundreds of alumni and even original founders of the startups that had ultimately turned into SAP.
 Throughout the evening, we recollected the visionary innovation on which the Labs was founded and still leads us today, as well as reviewed our professional milestones and achievements over the years.
 In a company where collegial relationships extend to lifelong friendships, this was a very moving evening of reminiscing and looking ahead to the next 20 years.

-I would say the top skills needed are to be an out-of-the-box thinker, have a thirst for understanding and knowing the business aspects, being the best tech expert you can be and, maybe most importantly – be a team player.
-The combination of these, would allow the individual to have a thorough view of the company’s and market evolving needs, while making sure they grow personally within their teams, support and learn from their colleagues and help to make sure their teams remain #bestrun.
+I would say the top skills needed are to be an out-of-the-box thinker, have a thirst for understanding and knowing the business aspects, being the best tech expert you can be and, maybe most importantly – being a team player.
+The combination of these skills would allow the individual to have a thorough view of the company's and market evolving needs, while making sure they grow personally within their teams, support and learn from their colleagues and help to make sure their teams remain #bestrun.

 5. What advice would you give to young professionals starting in tech ?